nim-lang/Nim/doc/manual.md

 `ref T` at the same time, instead a distinct or object helper type has to be used for one pointer type.

-For more details on some of those procs, see `Lifetime-tracking hooks <destructors.html#lifetimeminustracking-hooks>`_.
+For more details on some of those procedures, see `Lifetime-tracking hooks <destructors.html#lifetimeminustracking-hooks>`_.

 Nonoverloadable builtins
 ------------------------

-The following built-in procs cannot be overloaded for reasons of implementation simplicity (they require specialized semantic checking)::
+The following built-in procdures cannot be overloaded for reasons of implementation simplicity (they require specialized semantic checking)::

   declared, defined, definedInScope, compiles, sizeof,